isc-projects/bind9/doc/notes/notes-current.rst

   :gl:`#4421`

-- The ``resolver-nonbackoff-tries`` and ``resolver-retry-interval`` options are now deprecated.
-A warning will be logged if they are used. :gl:`#4405`
+- The ``resolver-nonbackoff-tries`` and ``resolver-retry-interval`` options have been removed.
+Using them is now a fatal error. :gl:`#4405`

 Feature Changes
 ~~~~~~~~~~~~~~~